bl-sdk/bl-sdk.github.io/developing.md

 as defaults (note that front matter overrides still take priority).
 This means you generally don't need to touch the db again, changes will be picked up automatically.

-There are two main exceptions to this: the title, and the search data.
-While the title will get updated on the mod page itself, the sidebar won't get updated, and the data powering the searchbar is never updated live.
+There are a few exceptions to this, which are not automatically updated:
+- The title used in the sidebar and tab title (the header on the mod page does get updated).
+- `project.name`, which is used for matching dependencies to their mod page.
+- The data powering the searchbar.
+- The fields which are always displayed will not be set to unknown if you completely delete their section in your pyproject, the old data is prefered.
+Requirements and Misc URLs are already hidden when not in use, so the updates *will* delete them.

 If you make significant changes to your pyproject, it may be worth kicking off another build to update the static versions of these.
+Do note that this data is updated anytime the site is generated, someone else adding an unrealated mod will update yours.